-Mother-in-law suites are whatever you need them to be.
-Bed and bath additions to a home, converted rooms, free-standing apartments or in home suites.
-What they all have in common is their preferred locations on the ground floor for accessibility and their added sales appeal (generally they increase property value, but by how much depends on the kind of addition you create and can be up to 60%).
-The additional space can also be used outside of in-law housing and can be purposed as an office, living space for recuperating relatives or serve as a guest bedroom until you yourself no longer wish to tackle the stairs.
+Mother-in-law suites can be whatever you need them to be.
+Bed and bath additions to a home, converted rooms, free-standing apartments (this is what is most often meant by “granny pod”), or in-home suites.
+What they all have in common is their preferred locations on the ground level for accessibility and their added sales appeal (depending on the kind of addition, in-law suites can increase property values up to 60%).
+The additional space need not necessarily house parents full-time — it can be purposed as an office, living space for recuperating relatives, or serve as a guest bedroom until you yourself no longer wish to tackle the stairs.

-Multigenerational housing is increasing yearly, and professionals agree: it’s best to start thinking of the future of your parents and in-laws (even your own) now rather than when you need to.
-They’re perfect for living situations between relatives who want to keep their privacy and save some independence while also feel included in the rest of the household.
+Multigenerational housing is increasing yearly, and professionals agree: it’s best to start thinking of the future of your parents and in-laws (even your own) now, rather than when it becomes a matter of urgency.
+They’re perfect for living situations between relatives who want to keep their privacy and save some independence while also feeling included with the rest of the household.
 If creating these mother-in-law additions seems to be in your future, then consider these seven tips before you build.

 - Check Building Area Codes

 Before you begin, check with your city on building area codes because this can limit what you can do with your addition.
-Most zoning rules limit additions to having a bedroom, bath, sitting area and kitchenette.
+Most zoning rules limit additions to having a bedroom, bath, sitting area, and kitchenette.
 You can get around the kitchen problem by installing a wet bar or making sure the addition has access to the communal kitchen.
-Adding a kitchen or creating a free-standing unit makes it a AUD (affordable swelling unit) which is considered rentable-this makes your home no longer a single-family home and requires separate permits.
+Adding a kitchen or creating a free-standing unit makes it an ADU (affordable dwelling unit) which is considered rentable — this makes your home no longer a single-family home and requires separate permits.

 - Check Your Septic Permit

-You don’t really think about it, but if you have a septic tank you also have a permit for it.
-There are many rules we often don’t have to think about when it comes to our plumbing, but many septic tanks can only allow for three bathroom connections.
-There’s a chance you mayk have to increase the size of your system to allow for an addiction with a bath, which means increased costs to prepare for.
+You probably rarely think about it, but if you have a septic tank, you also have a permit for it.
+Most of us aren’t well-versed in plumbing rules because we don’t have to be, but here’s one to be aware of before building an in-law suite — many septic tanks only allow for three bathroom connections.
+There’s a chance you may have to increase the size of your system to allow for an addition with a bath, which means increased costs to prepare for.

 - Choose a Location

-With the type of space you want to build in mind, it’s time to look around your home for the best place to build or convert.
+Once you have the type of space you want to build in mind, it’s time to look around your home for the best place to build or convert.
 Permits permitting, you can transform your garage or porch area to an enclosed dwelling.
-If you’re looking to create a new addition to your house, look for an area along the first floor next to a room you underutilized and can use a space near and existing bathroom.
-If you convert existing rooms, you can combine two rooms to make a suite: think formal dining and living areas you use only for guests, etc. Now they can house more permanent guests.
+If you’re looking to create a new addition to your house, look for an area along the first floor next to a room you’ve underutilized, preferably a space near an existing bathroom.
+If you convert existing rooms, consider combining two rooms to make a suite, such as formal dining and living areas you use only for guests, etc. They can be great candidates for housing more permanent guests.

 - Separate Power

-You m ay want to consider keeping your addition on its own spate power, heart and A/C source.
+It’s a good idea to keep your addition on its own separate power, heat, and A/C source.
 It will help in the future should you decide to charge an occupant rent, but more importantly, you can shut the unit down when it’s not being lived in.